CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 63** ***— What is the complete in-addr.arpa for the above IP (before the in-addr.arpa)?***

   + Answer — The complete in-addr.arpa domain for the IPv4 address, in Question 62, is '**194.54.56.66.in-addr.arpa**'.
-    - This pertains to a reverse DNS lookup, which entails taking the IP address '66.56.54.194', removing the subnet mask '/19', reversing the octets, and appending '.in-addr.arpa' to it.
+    - This pertains to a reverse DNS lookup, which entails taking the IP address '66.56.54.194/19', removing the subnet mask '/19', reversing the octets, and appending '.in-addr.arpa' to it.

 **Question 64** ***— For 2001:db8:85a3::8a2e:370:7334 and prefix length 107, what is the total number of hosts?***

+  + Answer — There are **2,097,152** hosts, for the IPv6 address with a prefix length of 107.
+    - This can be calculated using a simple formula:  2^(number of host bits)

+***Manual Calculation***

+The prefix length of 107 indicates how many bits are used to represent the network portion of the address.
+Since IPv6 addresses are 128 bits long and the prefix length is 107, the remaining bits represent the host portion of the address.

+Subtract the prefix length from the total number of bits in an IPv6 address to determine the number of host bits.

+  + 128 − 107 → 21 bits

+With the number of host bits, we can utilize the formula mentioned above.

-  + Answer — 2,097,152
+  + 2^(number of host bits) → 2^21 → 2,097,152

 ***SUPER Mario Hackers!*** *— Bonus Successfully Completed*
 ![CTF8 - Mario - complete](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/020c90cd-107f-45da-b427-4043c6cc2007)